carueda / tscfg 1.2.0

 tscfg

-tscfg is a command line tool that takes a configuration specification parseable by Typesafe Config and generates all the boiler-plate to make the definitions available in type-safe, immutable objects (POJOs/records for Java, case classes for Scala).
+tscfg is a command line tool that takes a configuration schema parseable by Typesafe Config and generates all the boilerplate to make the definitions available in type-safe, immutable objects (POJOs/records for Java, case classes for Scala).
+Field comments are captured as well, reflected as javadoc or scala doc comments.

 The generated code only depends on the Typesafe Config library.